atracy23/GitLab/README.md

 ---

 ## Current Task: Create "quotes" branch
-The repository has a nice start it to, but needs some more content.
+The repository has a nice start it to, but needs some more content, like a good quote from a famous person.
 For this step, we will need a *quotes* branch with some new changes.

 *Reminder: The steps in this exercise must be completed in order.
 Please do not proceed past the steps currently shown in this README.*